 – Food (2 energy bars or bananas)

 – Drink (at least 1 litre each)

 – Mobile Phone

-– Dry and warm clothes including long pants and wind proof jacket
+– Dry and warm clothes including long pants and waterproof jacket with sealed seams

 – Gloves and a woollen hat